mth229/mth229.github.io/calculator.md

 is not the case with calculators.

 Most calculators treat all numbers as floating point numbers -- an approximation to the real numbers.
-Not so with `julia`.  `Julia` has types for many different numbers: `Integer`, `Real`, `Rational`, `Complex`, and specializations depending on the number of bits that are used, e.g., `Int64` and `Float64`.
+Not so with `Julia`.  `Julia` has types for many different numbers: `Integer`, `Real`, `Rational`, `Complex`, and specializations depending on the number of bits that are used, e.g., `Int64` and `Float64`.
 For the most part there is no